AdamAubs/spark-hacks-2025/README.md

 npm run dev
 ```

-Key Features:
+## Key Features:
+- Course home page

-Course home page: Displays enrolled courses and their announcements.
+  Displays enrolled courses and their announcements.
 These components are clickable and lead to the courses page.
+- Courses pages

-Courses pages: Shows upcoming assignments and accouncmence for the class.
+  Shows upcoming assignments and accouncmence for the class.

+- Grades Overview

-Grades Overview: Displays grades in a structured table/grid format with the given percentages.
+  Displays grades in a structured table/grid format with the given percentages.

+- Calendar Integration

-Calendar Integration: Uses FullCalendar to manage and display events.
+  Uses FullCalendar to manage and display events.

+- Responsive UI

-Responsive UI: Built with reusable UI components for a modern experience.
+  Built with reusable UI components for a modern experience.

-Tech Stack:
+## Tech Stack:
-Frontend: React (Vite) for fast development and optimized builds.
+- Frontend: React (Vite) for fast development and optimized builds.
-Styling: Regular CSS and tailwind CSS.
+- Styling: Tailwind CSS and standard CSS
-Static Data: JSON files for mock data (courses, assignments, announcements)
+- Data: Static JSON files for mock data (courses, assignments, announcements)